sahil12rajput/Chat-App/README.md

-# CRUD
+# CHATBOT APPLICATION

-it is the crud application
+It is the ChatBot application using MERN Stack